 4. Sip coffee at the stylish Starbucks Reserve Roastery.

 The massive 15,000 foot Starbucks Reserve Roastery has a stunning, instagram worthy interior, and sells rare blends and coffee flights.
 There's even a small coffee library on site.
-There's only five Starbucks Roasters in the world, and the others are in Shanghai, Milano, New York and Tokyo (1124 Pike Street).
+I recently learned that there's only seven Starbucks Roasters in the world, in Seattle, Shanghai, Milan, Chicago, New York (x2) and Tokyo.

 6. Go bowling at the trendy Garage.